 How long is Graduation?
 Do I have to stay the whole time?

-From the beginning of the Procession to the closing remarks is usually about 2.5 hours.
+The beginning of the procession to the closing remarks usually takes about 2.5 hours.
 Alumni are permitted to leave early if necessary.

 What if it rains?

 The exercises will be held regardless of weather conditions.
 Most of the procession and all seating is in the covered area.
 This area is not, however, climate-controlled, so be sure to dress accordingly, especially if heat is predicted.